Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Mythology Part 2.md

 **Daphne**
 - Said to be Apollo's first love
+	- Apollo fell in love with Daphne because Cupid shot him with his magic arrow
 - She fled from him
 - Her father was the river-god, Peneus
-- She was transformed into a tree, while trying to flee Apollo
+- She was transformed into a tree, while trying to flee Apollo by Peneus

 **Alpheus and Arethus**
 - Arethus was a follower of Artemis